ipeszek/sasshiato/readme.md

 in the input java properties file.

 It is possible to use text or rtf file (text encoded images are supported for rtf outputs only).
-To create rft wartermark, save rft file and clean it up removing and \header or \headerr constructs.
+To create rft wartermark, save rft file and clean it up removing `\header` or `\headerr` constructs.

 All other extensions are treated as images: can be jpeg, png, wmf, bmp. no resizing is done for rtf/txt files with images.